pucherot/Pi.Alert/README.md

 # Pi.Alert
 <!--- --------------------------------------------------------------------- --->

-WIFI / LAN intruder detector.
+WIFI / LAN intruder detector with web service monitoring.

 Scan the devices connected to your WIFI / LAN and alert you the connection of unknown devices.
 It also warns if a "always connected" device disconnects.
 In addition, it is